codeoverflow-org/nodecg-io-docs/docs/samples/websocket-server.md

 5. Enter a port for the server.
 This has to be a number from 0 to 65535.

     The created instance should be automatically selected, if not select it in the upper left menu.
-Enter your port in monaco (the texteditor on the right) in this format:
+Enter your port in monaco (the text-editor on the right) in this format:

     ```json
     {